MarcusLucinda/kafka-ecommerce/README.md

 ## Kafka E-commerce Data Streaming

-This is a small simulation of a e-commerce message streaming service.
+This is a small simulation of an e-commerce message streaming service.
 It was made with Java and the Kafka API.
 \
 &nbsp;